-26 Encourage exhibitors to use re-usable systems to build space-only stands.
+26 Actively work to remove single-use, disposable stands and structures from events; encourage exhibitors to use re-usable structures to build space-only stands.

 27 Talk to the venue and your contractors to find out about the waste-management systems already in place, so that you can make best use of them and ensure that the maximum amount of waste possible is recycled.